tynguyen/nerf_pl/README.md

 NOTE: the above configuration doesn't work for some scenes like `drums`, `ship`.
 In that case, consider increasing the `batch_size` or change the `optimizer` to `radam`.
 I managed to train on all scenes with these modifications.

+NOTE: If there is any issue, make sure that you have installed torchsearchsorted as mentioned above!!

 You can monitor the training process by `tensorboard --logdir logs/` and go to `localhost:6006` in your browser.
 </details>

 ## LLFF
 <details>
   <summary>Steps</summary>

 ### Data download

 Download `nerf_llff_data.zip` from [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1)